jortsmoder/wikiofdark.art/docs/index.md

 A good page for learning about this is this [Homebrewing Wiki Page](https://hrtcafe.net/Homebrew/){.source-link}.

-## Weight Cycling
+## Fat Redistribution and Weight Cycling

-The process of repetitively gaining and subsequently losing weight.
+Weight Cycling is the process of repetitively gaining and subsequently losing weight.

 Typically when on HRT, it takes a long time for fat to redistribute to the desired places.
 The turnover rate for adipocyte cells at a constant bodyweight is about 10% per year, with half of the adipocytes being replaced every ~8.3 years on average.